5 proposals were presented and discussed at the June 2nd meeting at the Lake Merritt Garden Center.

 A follow up from the Jan 24th meeting, Karis Griffin from Oakland Parks, Recreation, and Youth Development details how they are currently moving forward.
 They are selecting someone to facilitate the process with a goal “to create a new Rotary Nature Center that is the center piece of Lake Merritt, the nature-oriented learning institution it was destined to be.”

-If you’ve been by the Rotary Nature Center of late, you may have noticed that the Center has been closed.
-The building is undergoing inspection and assessment, and is slated at the very least to getting a thorough cleaning.
+If you’ve been by the Rotary Nature Center in the last year, you will have noticed that the Center has been closed.
+The building is undergoing inspection and assessment, and a planning process to reopen it.
 Animals and the bees have been relocated from the building.

 How the Rotary Nature Center Came To Be